 Tidal energy and wave energy are the two types of inexhaustible and renewable energy that rely only on the 312 million trillion gallons of water on earth.
 They contain a lot of potential, but very little investment that results into less efficient technology.
 These two energies are completely green and emission-free.
 No harm could be done to the environment through the generation of these two energies.

+Nishesh,

+I like your paper topic a lot.
+You can tell that you know a lot about it and the diagrams that you added were great.
+You do a good job getting the information out in an understandable way.
+One thing that I would look at is your use of words like however, since, therefore, ect.
+They can be really useful but you tend to use them a lot and it kind of makes the sentences choppy.
+Overall, I really liked your paper and I learned a lot.

+Teri

 References: